-(Correction: A previous version of this article stated the only way to obtain medical cannabis in Canada was through the mail from a licensed cultivator.
-Patients may also seek authorization from the federal government to grow it themselves or to have a designated person cultivate it for them. – Ed.)
+(A previous version of this story stated the only way to obtain medical cannabis in Canada was through the mail from a licensed cultivator.
+Patients may also seek authorization from the federal government to grow it themselves or to have a designated person cultivate it for them.)

 Sales of medical marijuana oil in Canada rose steadily in the months after recreational legalization, bucking a trend seen in some American states that also ended prohibition in recent years.